|This page contains Video links, designated by:

 The CHNS transmitter tower fell December 6 in a heavy windstorm.
 It was snapped off 100 feet from the ground.
 The transmitter site was at Melville Cove, about 15 miles outside of Halifax.

 CHNS installed a new 250 foot tower to replace the 224 foot vertical shunt-fed radiator, the upper half of which was demolished in a gale last December.
 The Blaw-Knox tower was located at Bedford, 10 miles outside of Halifax.
 It stood on the highest ground in the region - its top light being 404 feet above sea level.

-On the 14th anniversary of CHNS, the Halifax Mail newspaper devoted a full feature page to the history of the station, the oldest in the Maritimes.
+On the 14th anniversary of CHNS, the Halifax Mail newspaper devoted a full feature page to the history of the station, the oldest in Nova Scotia.

 Maj.
 W.C.
 Borrett, managing director of CHNS and veteran of the World War, was on active military service in Halifax, late in the year.
 He maintained contact with the station but John F. Claire took over Borrett's work at CHNS.

 CHNS was on the air 16 hours a day and had a staff of 17.
 The station has made a remote control truck, shortwave transmitter (CHNX), and portable transmitter.